adomokos/light-service/README.md

 them through the context.
 A stub context will be created in the test file using these keys too.

 When specifying `promises`, specs will be created testing for their existence after executing the action.

-## Requirements

-This gem requires ruby 2.x.
-Use of generators requires Rails 5+ (tested on Rails 5.x & 6.x only.
-Will probably work on Rails versions as old as 3.2)

-## Installation
-Add this line to your application's Gemfile:

-    gem 'light-service'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install light-service

-## Usage
-Based on the refactoring example above, just create an organizer object that calls the actions in order and write code for the actions.
-That's it.

-For further examples, please visit the project's [Wiki](https://github.com/adomokos/light-service/wiki).

 ## Contributing
 1. Fork it